harrisonlab/phytophthora_fragariae/orthomcl.md

 ```

 ```
-The number of orthogroups unique to Race 2 are:
+The number of orthogroups unique to Race 1 are:
-0
+1
+The following number BC-1 genes are contained in these orthogroups:
+1
-The following number genes are contained in these orthogroups:
+The following number NOV-5 genes are contained in these orthogroups:
-0
+1
 ```

 #Race 2 unique RxLR families